einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 This policy statement outlines these principles and practices, roles and responsibilities.

 _Read more on Bates College Academic Integrity policies and procedures at the [Student Conduct & Community Standards website](https://www.bates.edu/student-conduct-community-standards/student-conduct/academic-integrity-policy/){:target="_blank"}._

 #### 5.1.2 Use of Borrowed Code

 Code borrowed from another source must be attributed as a comment within your own code.
 If you are unsure of whether or not your work may constitute plagiarism, please check with the instructor before submitting.
 Where applicable and where marked within our course materials, follow the provisions of the [Creative Commons Attribution-ShareAlike 4.0 International License.](https://creativecommons.org/licenses/by-sa/4.0/){:target="_blank"}

+### 5.2 Intellectual Property

+Materials in this course are the intellectual property of their creators.
+They are presented to you for the purpose of learning, engaging with your peers, completing assignments, etc. Each of us must respect the rights of others by only using course materials for their intended purposes associated with this course.
+For instance, you are not permitted to share, upload, stream, sell, republish, share the login information for, or otherwise disseminate any of the course materials, such as: video and audio files, assignment prompts, slides, notes, syllabus, simulations, datasets, discussion threads, code, audio files, mixing sessions, etc. Conversely, any materials created solely by you (for example, your videos, essays, images, audio files, annotations, notes) are your intellectual property and you may use them as you wish.

+#### 5.2.1 Lectures and Recordings

+In line with our Student Code of Conduct, the Dean of Faculty Office reminds all students that screen capturing or making audio/video recordings of synchronous or asynchronous meetings, lectures, discussions, course materials, or other classroom activities without the prior knowledge and consent of all parties is strictly prohibited.
+This applies to the use of tape or digital recorders, cell phones, smartphones, computers, and other devices capable of creating a screen capture or making audio/video recordings.
+Likewise, the editing, sharing, or use of recorded or digitally shared course content outside of their assigned or intended purpose is likewise prohibited.
+Students with disabilities who wish to record classroom activity must contact the Office of Accessible Education for information about appropriate protocols.

-### 5.2 Generative AI Policy
+### 5.3 Generative AI Policy

-Generative AI tools (i.e., such as large language models (LLMs) like ChatGPT and others) may be used **only when (and how) specified for specified course work, and otherwise are not permitted**.
+Generative AI tools (i.e., such as large language models, or LLMs, like ChatGPT and others) may be used **only when (and how) specified for specified course work, and otherwise are not permitted**.
 We will rarely, if at all, being using these tools in the study, creation, ideation, and audiation of sound and music within the context of this course.
 In other words, **unless otherwise noted, use of generative AI tools is explicitly prohibited**.

 Use of generative AI tools, only where explicitly permitted by the instructor, may be included for a particular assignment or exercise, for a particular course module, or for inquiry into a particular type of AI tool.
 As with any other academic resource used to create student work, any contribution of generative AI tools to student work must be clearly disclosed by the student and cited like any other resource.